jakebalek25/jakebalek25.github.io/_pages/about.md

 Experience
 ======
-Outside of my personal research, I have been blessed to work on some unique projects with my peers in which I gained some great experience.
+Outside of my personal research, collaboration on unique projects with peers has provided valuable experience and further tools to bring to the workplace.

 ## Columbus Blue Jackets
 During the 2023 fall, I worked with a group of 6 other Syracuse University students to tackle a massive data set provided to us by the Columbus Blue Jackets.
 This project was confidential, however I can share a few details!